dispatchrabbi/half-day-security-guide/src/text.md

 ## Smart Speakers
 If you have a smart speaker, **throw it out**.

 Smart speakers like Alexa and Google Home sit in your house and can listen to everything you and your family say, then send those recordings back to Amazon and Google, where you have no control over who can listen to them or give them to someone else.
 Even with the privacy policies that accompany these devices, even with the quality-of-life improvement, *even* with the Three Dumb Router approach, we think the potential tradeoffs are too high.
-We possible to confidently and securely host a smart speaker in your house — so don't.
+We just don't think it's possible to confidently and securely host a smart speaker in your house — so don't.

 ## Smart TVs, Set-Top Boxes, and Game Consoles
 Much like our recommendation for Internet of Things devices in general, the recommendation is to not buy a smart TV (though it's getting harder and harder to do this).
 Failing that, turn off the smart TV features and avoid connecting the TV to the internet at all if you can.
 Some smart TVs continually send fingerprints of the screen video back to the manufacturer,[^smarttv] so they can track you and send you ads.
 Much like smart speakers, the potential tradeoffs are too great to chance.